Click Here Shop at Stormsurf!

 Orthographic: These are beautiful images and give one a much better sense of how waves travel across the oceans following great circle paths without the distortion associated using a standard flat Mercator projection.
 No arrows provided on the Sea Height and Max Swell Period charts because they just clutter up the image.
 Using the animation you can view the travel direction.
 Arrows are included on the Wind charts since it is wind that determines a swells heading.

 Hi-Fidelity Hemisphere (Mercator): These are the meat and potatoes of wave models and made to be used for detailed professional level surf forecasting.
-2 ft sea and surf height intervals with arrows included throughout.
+They run off the global grib.
+2 ft sea and surf height intervals are provided with arrows throughout.
 Note that the arrows on many charts are color and size scaled to sit nicely in the image without overpowering it.
 Contours on the period charts start at 10 secs to minimize buildup of thick black lines on the leading edge of swell fronts.
 Note that if seas and surf exceed the limits of the color scale, contours continue in 2 ft intervals so one can manually determine actual values.
 Latitude/longitude grids included.

-180 hr Hindcast: For some regions the 00hr image from each run of the model is archived back 180 hours and then Flashed into an animation.
+180 hr Hindcast: For all Hemispheric locations the 00hr image from each run of the model for Sea Height is archived back 180 hours and then Flashed into an animation.
 This provides a retrospective view 1 week into the past.
 This is a great tool for figuring out where that mysto swell came from.
-Not all regions supported at this time nor are they archived (again, those pesky dollar limitations).
+And if you're really crafty, you can go back a few more days using the Jason-1 Altimetry animations and get the benefit of satellite confirmation to boot.

 Regional